pupil-labs/pupil-docs/user-docs/pupil-servce.md

 ```

 ### Clients
-An example client written in Python can be found [here](https://github.com/pupil-labs/hmd-eyes/tree/master/hmd_calibration)

-An example client for Unity3d can be found [here](https://github.com/pupil-labs/hmd-eyes/tree/master/unity_integration_calibration)
+An example client for Unity3d can be found [here](https://github.com/pupil-labs/hmd-eyes/releases/latest)